digitcrusher/karolslib/README.md

 Compile with make.

-"check" runs perl to find and replace 4 whitespaces with a tab.
+"check" runs perl to find and replace 4 whitespaces with a tab in "Makefile".

 For linux: Required linker parameters: "-L/usr/lib/X11R6/lib -lX11".